Lacking an affinity for water; insoluble in water; repelling water. Example is the hydrophobic lotus leaf repelling water.

 The fear of mixing or reacting with water under a given set of reaction parameters is often referred to as hydrophobic.
 In general sciences, the ability of the substance to repel water is called hydrophobicity.

 Super-hydrophobic materials usually have a contact angle of greater than 150 degrees with water and thus they resist wetting (the ability of a liquid to maintain contact with the solid surface).
 However, the superhydrophobicity of molecules is not referred to as the chemical property of the matter rather is the result of the interfacial tension.
-The shape that is formed by the droplets of water on the hydrophobic materials is termed as the Lotus effect.
+The shape that is formed by the droplets of water on the hydrophobic materials is termed the Lotus effect.
 The most common examples of the lotus effect can be easily seen as the appearance of water droplets on the surface of lotus leaves and this is also used in textile engineering for self-cleaning purposes .

 Various hydrophobic substances can be found in both the domestic and industrial sectors.
 Alkanes, oils, fats, greasy compounds, and the majority of organic compounds are hydrophobic in nature.
 The applications of hydrophobic substances include the removal of oil from aqueous solutions, oil spills managements, and the chemical separation process to separate the non-polar elements from the polar ones.
 It is a very common observation that when the oil or fats are mixed with water, two distinct layers are formed that will be immiscible with each other due to the fact the water is polar and fats and geese are non-polar particularly hydrophobic.

-The examples of hydrophobicity can be found in both animals and plants.
+Examples of hydrophobicity can be found in both animals and plants.
 Many plants are hydrophobic in nature, which illustrates that there are hydrophobic coatings on the surface of the leaves.
 The prime responsibility of the coating is to avoid the adsorption of water and rain in the leaves, which mostly interrupt the flow of nutrients.
 In plants, the flow of nitrites is based on the flow of water from roots to leaves.
 Hence, if the surfaces of the leaves are not hydrophobic then the process of osmosis and thus osmotic pressure will be disturbed that will hugely affect the nourishment of plants.
-The phenomenon of hydrophobicity over the lotus leaf has been demonstrated in Fig 1.
-Furthermore, the SEM image of micro papillae on the lotus leaf has also been shown in the same figure as part (b) and (c).
+The phenomenon of hydrophobicity over the lotus leaf has been demonstrated in Figure 1.
+Furthermore, the SEM image of micro papillae on the lotus leaf has also been shown in the same figure as parts (b) and (c).

 In birds, the process of hydrophobicity is equally vital.
 The hydrophobic nature of the bodies and feathers of birds avoid the penetration of water in their bodies thus avoiding excessive weight gains and assisting them in smooth flying.